bstaple1/MTGA_Draft_17Lands/README.md

 - List Suggested Decks: Get to the Suggested Decks window by selecting Cards->Suggested Decks.
     - This table lists a 40 card deck that the application has built from your taken cards.
 You might see multiple decks if the application is able to build them.
     - The application might be unable to build any decks if this option is selected before the draft is over or if too few creatures were taken.
-        - The application builds the decks based on a number of constraints including the Games in Hand Win Rate of the individual cards.
+        - The application builds the decks based on a number of requirements including the Games in Hand Win Rate of the individual cards.
 The rating listed is the combined Games in Hand Win Rate of all the cards in the deck.

 - Card Compare: Get to the Card Compare window by selecting Cards->Compare Cards.
 This window will allow you to compare cards that you've entered in.
     - This feature can be used to quickly compare cards for P1P1 of the Premier and Traditional drafts.